vishalsodani/dailyprogrammer/README.md

 # dailyprogrammer
-Solving problems from subreddit dailyprogrammer - learning Rust
+Solving problems from subreddit dailyprogrammer - learning Rust, using Python or some other language